sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 ##Plug-Ins

-Some customizations, like menus, are purely declarativeótheir definition in DAML is all that is necessary for the Framework to create and present them.
+Some customizations, like menus, are purely declarative‚Äîtheir definition in DAML is all that is necessary for the Framework to create and present them.
 Most customizations, however, have an active (code-behind) component and most of these inherit from the common base class *PlugIn.*

 ```C#
   public abstract class PlugIn : PropertyChangedBase